Kevin-McIsaac/1D-MCTV-Denoising/README.md

 - Feel free to explore and modify all parameter values in `main.py`.
 For detailed explanation of each parameter and its proper value range, please see the comment in code.

-- For MATLAB version of the source code, you can email me: <yilinl2@andrew.cmu.edu>.
+- For MATLAB version of the source code, you can email me @ <yilinl2@alumni.cmu.edu>.

 - For more algorithm details, please see `tv1d.py`, `metv1d.py` and `mctv1d.py` or the relevant research paper.